dgwhited/guardduty-runbooks/runbooks/backdoor-ec2-denialofservice-unusualprotocol.md

  * **Data source:** VPC flow logs

 This finding informs you that the listed EC2 instance in your AWS environment is generating a large volume of outbound traffic from an unusual protocol type that is not typically used by EC2 instances, such as Internet Group Management Protocol.
-This may indicate that the instance is compromised and is being used to perform denial-of-service (DoS) attacks using an unusual protocol.
+This may indicate that the instance is compromised and is being used to perform denial\-of\-service (DoS) attacks using an unusual protocol.
 This finding detects DoS attacks only against publicly routable IP addresses, which are primary targets of DoS attacks.

 **Remediation recommendations:**